1. Home

 Field Description

 ST The short status information, where at the first character position A stands for ‘active’ and - stands for ‘inactive’.
-At the second character position h stands for ‘host-related maintenance’ and c stands for ‘cluster related maintenance’.
+In the second character position h stands for ‘host-related maintenance’ and c stands for ‘cluster-related maintenance’.

 UUID The unique string that identifies the maintenance period.
 Normally only the first few characters of the UUID is shown, but if the --full-uuid the command-line option is provided the full-length string will be printed.